We now have a video of the entire Commissioning Ceremony.

-This page will contain important and useful information about the Commissioning Ceremony.
+This page contains important and useful information about the Commissioning Ceremony.
 Scroll down for paragraphs named: Parking; Security; Dress Code; Weather; Children; Disabled Access; Gifts for Donors; Postal Cachet; Items for Sale; Ship Tour Hours.
 We will add additional topics and updated information as it becomes available.
 Please note: Security will be exceptionally tight (think airport security).
 Arriving at Pier 30-32 no later than 9 am is a sensible strategy.
 See detailed security information below.

-Security: This is quoted from materials sent with the ticket invitations
+Pier 30-32 Security: This is quoted from materials sent with the ticket invitations

 Pier Security – All guests will pass through a security checkpoint upon entering the pier.
 Security precautions mandate that all invited guests are required to have a federal or state issued photo identification card (example: military identification, driver’s license, passport, etc.) for port access.
 Children under 16 are exempt with an adult escort.
 Please have your photo ID and tickets available upon arrival.
 The security checkpoint will include metal detectors, bag inspections and military working dogs.
 Guests are asked not to bring large bags, large strollers, backpacks or coolers.
 However, small diaper bags, umbrella strollers and purses will be allowed.
 All bags, purses, wallets, backpacks, coats, etc. are subject to search for weapons, explosives, and contraband.
 No weapons including knives or sharp pointed objects are allowed at any commissioning event.
 We appreciate your cooperation and understanding regarding these procedures required by the U.S. Navy for your safety, the safety of the crew, and the protection of the newest commissioned warship afloat.
 In order for the security process to flow smoothly and for you and your guests to be seated in time for the ceremony, please ensure that you arrive at USS AMERICA (LHA 6) commissioning site no later than 9:00.